Ascospore: Terminology and historical context

-The term ascus (plural asci) derives from the Greek askós, meaning 'sac' or 'wineskin', and was first applied in the 1830s to the distinctive spore-bearing sac of Ascomycota.
-Long before the terms themselves were formalized, Pier Antonio Micheli's 1729 work Nova plantarum genera depicted an ascus containing four ellipsoid spores—the earliest known published image of ascospores.
+The term ascus (plural asci) derives from the Greek askós, meaning 'sac' or 'wineskin'.
+It was applied in the 1830s to the spore-bearing sac of Ascomycota.
+Before the terms were formalised, Pier Antonio Micheli's 1729 work Nova plantarum genera depicted an ascus containing four ellipsoid spores.
+This is the earliest known published image of ascospores.
 In 1788, Johann Hedwig showed that Scutellinia scutellata typically produces eight spores per ascus.
 In 1816, Christian Gottfried Daniel Nees von Esenbeck redefined the botanical term theca to refer only to moss capsules and adopted ascus for these fungal sacs.

-The word ascospore, meaning "spore from an ascus", first appeared in 1875, once microscopists had confirmed that asci hold distinct reproductive spores.
+The word ascospore (literally "spore from an ascus") first appeared in 1875, after microscopists confirmed that asci contain distinct reproductive spores.
 Alfred Möller is credited with being the first to grow a lichen thallus (Lecanora chlarotera) from an ascospore in 1887.
 In the late 1800s, Heinrich Anton de Bary proposed that the ascus functions as a sexual organ.
 This was confirmed in 1894 by P.A.
 Dangeard, who observed nuclear fusion (karyogamy) and meiosis inside Peziza asci, demonstrating that ascospores are formed through sexual reproduction.
 Subsequent work by Harold Wager and A. Harry Harper clarified the nuclear events inside the ascus: two meiotic divisions followed by a mitosis, producing the usual eight ascospores in many species.
-These findings confirmed that ascospores are the sexual progeny of Ascomycota—comparable to plant seeds—rather than asexual reproductive units.
+These findings confirmed that ascospores are sexual offspring in Ascomycota, rather than asexual spores.

 During the 20th century, fungi without known asci or ascospores were grouped into an artificial category called Deuteromycota, or "fungi imperfecti".
 Advances in culture methods and DNA sequencing later showed that most of these supposedly asexual fungi are actually Ascomycota, even if their sexual stages are rarely seen.
-Genetic evidence has connected many presumed asexual lineages to ascospore-forming ancestors, reaffirming the central role of the ascus and ascospores in the life cycles to most sac fungi.
-In response, the International Code of Nomenclature for algae, fungi, and plants unified the naming of anamorph and teleomorphs (asexual and sexual forms) under a single scientific name, recognizing that both stages are part of the same species.
+Genetic evidence has connected many presumed asexual lineages to ascospore-forming ancestors, reaffirming the central role of the ascus and ascospores in the life cycles of most sac fungi.
+In response, the International Code of Nomenclature for algae, fungi, and plants unified in 2011 the naming of anamorph and teleomorphs (asexual and sexual forms) under a single scientific name, recognizing that both stages are part of the same species.